The 15 Best Yoga Poses to Build Better Balance

 Pose Type: Standing

-Why this pose: A high lunge is a deceptively difficult balance challenge.
+Why this Pose: A high lunge is a deceptively difficult balance challenge.
 A little wobbling is normal here.

 1. From Downward Facing Dog, step your right foot to the inside of your right hand.